robinhood-suite/robinhood4/doc/coding-style.rst

 Where the expectation is that you only ever read this kind of array looking to know what ``messages[FIRST]`` evaluates to; or which index yields the message ``this is the first message``.
-In the later case, having the messages vertically aligned allows easily scanning for the ``first`` part.
+In the latter case, having the messages vertically aligned allows easily scanning for the ``first`` part.

 Preprocessor
 ~~~~~~~~~~~~